 - Hold a four-year honours undergraduate degree in the social sciences from a Canadian university, or its equivalent from a recognized institution.
 Normally, applicants are expected to have graduated with a social science degree that has provided them with a sound understanding of social science methodologies and a basic understanding of criminological theories.

 - Minimum overall academic standing of a B (GPA: 3.0 on a 4.3 scale or 73 to 76 per cent), with a minimum B average in the last two full-time years (four semesters) of undergraduate work or equivalent.

-- A sample of scholarly writing from a previous undergraduate course (up to 20 pages, double spaced, one-sided documents only); and
+- A sample of scholarly writing from a previous undergraduate course (up to 20 pages, double-spaced, one-sided documents only).

 - A third letter of recommendation from an academic or non-academic source.
 At least two of the letters of recommendation should be from faculty members from a previous degree-conferring program.

 Applicants must also submit the required documents outlined in the checklist of required documents.

 See English language proficiency for the minimum required test scores for this program.

 Please see application deadlines for specific dates.
 Note that the application deadlines listed are for both the online application and all supporting documentation.